watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-conversational-search/README.md

 1. The fifth example shows how to use [Watson Discovery search as input to an OpenAI model](#example-5-connect-your-assistant-to-watson-discovery-and-openai-via-custom-extensions)
 1. The sixth example shows how to use [Watson Discovery search as input to Google PaLM](#example-6-connect-your-assistant-to-watson-discovery-and-palm-via-custom-extensions)

-The [prerequisite for a new Watson Assistant](#prerequisites) applies for all examples.
+The [prerequisite for a new IBM watsonx Assistant](#prerequisites) applies for all examples.

 ## Prerequisites

-All examples in this starter kit require that you use the [new Watson Assistant](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-welcome-new-assistant).
+All examples in this starter kit require that you use the [new IBM watsonx Assistant](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-welcome-new-assistant).

 Create a new, empty assistant that you can use to test this starter kit.
 For more information, see [Adding more assistants](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-assistant-add).